google/j2cl/transpiler/java/com/google/j2cl/ast/visitors/README.md

   be generator package visitors that are run as part of template context construction).
 - When modifying AST, don't copy information, always reference.
-(For example don't synthesize Import nodes from TypeReference data because doing so creates the opportunity for data desynchronization if TypeReference content is updated.)
+(For example don't synthesize Import nodes from TypeDescriptor data because doing so creates the opportunity for data desynchronization if TypeDescriptor content is updated.)